jfroelich/rss-reader/src/html-shrink/html-shrink-notes.md

 This is not currently using for..of to iterate over the node list because of a V8 deoptimization warning (something about a try catch), my guess is that it has to do with how it is desugared

 Think of a better way to avoid revisiting nodes

+# TODO: improve criteria for leaf filtering

+Do not always filter empty table cells.
+Cells in some cases are important to the structure of the table even if empty.

+But if I implement this in isLeaf, be wary of the fact that the single column table transformation also does leaf checking and does want to know if a cell is empty.

+Therefore, probably need to a parameter to is leaf that determines whether or not an empty cell should be considered a leaf.